Updated Binding Technology

 Flotation is the main reason for wearing snowshoes and is determined by how well you can stay up near the surface of the snow.
 The better your ability to float, the less energy you have to expend with every step.
-The Lightning Ascent performs very well in this category, but the Tubbs Mountaineer is a bit better.

 The women's Lightning has a narrow frame design, which aids in easy maneuverability but also decreases the surface area a bit.
 That, in turn, affected its flotation marginally.
 It's nothing you will be disappointed with while out in deep snow drifts, but we did notice it when testing models side-by-side.
 However, MSR offers add-on flotation tails, which we tested as well.
 They are great if you plan to be out in bottomless snow, making these snowshoes even more versatile and ready for anything.